err0rdev/quickshell/README.md

-# quickshell
+# Quickshell
 This is a quick python script.